globulion/qc-workshop/tutor/project_3/README.md

 <img src="../../doc/figures/equations/coupling-matrix.png" height="30"/>

+with **v** being the velocities of each atom.
-whereas the non-adiabatic coupling constants are
+In the above equation, **d** denotes the non-adiabatic coupling vectors

 <img src="../../doc/figures/equations/nonadiabatic-coupling.png" height="30"/>

-The task is, in each trajectory, to classically propagate system by integrating Newton's equations of motion, solve the quantum amplitude equations and determine if the quantum transition to another state is probable and should be carried out (hop) based on certain criterion.
-If hop occurs for a given trajectory, then momenta must be altered in some way to conserve total energy.
+The task is, in each trajectory, to classically propagate the system by integrating the Newton's equations of motion, solve the quantum amplitude equations and determine if the quantum transition to another state is probable and should be carried out (hop) based on certain criterion.
+If hop occurs for a given trajectory, then momenta must be altered in some way to conserve the total energy.

 In general, TSH algorithm assumes that all trajectories are independent from each other.
 However, it leats to unphysical